 If the beneficiary is aged 60 or more, all pensions paid from a taxed source are tax free.
 If the beneficiary is over 60 and retired, or over 65, lump sums paid from a taxed source are tax free.
 If the pension is not paid from a taxed source (e.g. certain government pensions) certain elements of the pension are taxed at a concessional rate.

 If the beneficiary is between their preservation age (see “Preservation”) and 60, or below their preservation age, taxation is complicated.
-For people between their preservation age and 60, up to $200,000 of the taxable component is tax free.
+For people between their preservation age and 60, a lump sum of up to $210 000 of the taxable component is tax free.
 Further details are available in Withholding Schedule 12, “Tax Table for Superannuation Lump Sums”, available at www.ato.gov.au/businesses.

 It is no longer possible to access the concessional and non-concessional components other than in the proportion they bear to the whole of the fund (unless the fund is split into two funds).

 The taxation of benefits can also be delayed by “rolling over” the benefit into a particular type of fund, and letting it accumulate, rather than taking the benefit as soon as it is available.

 Benefits can often be taken either as a lump sum, or as a pension.
 There can be taxation advantages of taking a pension for those aged less than 60, but the tax-free initial amount applicable to a lump sum does not apply to a pension, and this could be disadvantageous.
 Any pension is allowed that meets certain minimum standards relating to minimum annual payments (e.g. the annual payment for a beneficiary aged 55–64 must be at least four per cent and no more than 10 per cent of the account balance).
 Superannuation is not counted in the Centrelink assets or income test until a superannuation pension is paid.
 It is important to get professional advice about this complex area.